visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 with the file name and line number at which they occur.
 It will also output any spelling errors to a file, ``output.txt`` in the ``_spelling`` directory.

+Note that the line numbers Sphinx reports for the spelling errors it encounters are not the input text file line numbers.
+They are close but rarely exactly the line numbers of the input text file.
+Its best to simply search the document for the flagged words.

 When Sphinx reports a spelling error, your options are either to correct or otherwise adjust the spelling issue or add the word to the ``spelling_wordlist.txt`` file.